Register 29 Seats Remaining

-This summer join the NSU Art Museum Docent Speakers Bureau for an illustrated talk focused on the Theory of Color and History of Art in celebration of “Color Our World/ Colorea Nuestro Mundo”.
+Join the NSU Art Museum Docent Speakers Bureau for an illustrated talk focused on the revolution that the Impressionist artists created and their lasting influence.

 Impressionism: How a group of young French artists broke with tradition and revolutionized the use of color and brush work, an influence that continues to today.
 This program is presented by Barbara Krakower, a veteran educator and Carol Hornig, a USAID diplomat for many years and visiting professor of international development at the U.S. Army War College.